AbhishekRS4/overhead_mnist/README.md

 * The dataset contains 10 classes

-## Repo
+## Project info
 * This repo contains an end-to-end deep learning project deployment for overhead image classification
+* In this project, the recently popular [Kolmogorov-Arnold Networks (KAN)](https://kindxiaoming.github.io/pykan/index.html) is also explored
+* Simple and Complex CNNs using the KAN layer is developed and tested
-* Weights and Biases has been used for the MLOps
+* Weights and Biases has been used for MLOps
 * For deployment, an API has been developed and deployed using FastAPI and docker
 * For the training, the dataset is split into 95% - 5% for train and validation sets respectively
 * The python packages are listed in [requirements.txt](requirements.txt)